Instant Pot Beef Tallow: The Easiest Nose-to-Tail Skill You’ll Ever Learn

 Tallow has made a massive comeback.
 And honestly, I'm glad to see it.

 On the farm, we’ve always saved fat and suet.
-It’s one of those nearly-forgotten traditions: turning something humble into something incredibly useful.
+It’s one of those nearly forgotten traditions: turning something humble into something incredibly useful.
 Tallow used to be in every kitchen.
-Bow it’s finding its way back for cooking, skincare, candles, salves and nutritional support.
+Now it’s finding its way back for cooking, skincare, candles, salves and nutritional support.

 But many people hesitate because rendering fat seems intimidating.